Yu-Leo/Yu-Leo/PROJECTS.md

 ### Short description
 Project for Moscow Pre-Professional Olympiad of Schoolchildren 2020-2021 years.

-Desktop application with GUI. Аn information service that simulates the interaction of users (operators) with an automated storehouse.
+Desktop application with GUI.
+The information service that simulates the interaction of users (operators) with an automated storehouse.

 ### My contribution
 - Implementation of the application interface and business logic